NEW VISITOR MANAGEMENT SYSTEM

 How does it work?

 The visitor identification system enhances safety by reading visitor driver’s licenses and then quickly printing a visitor badge that can include the name of the visitor, time, date, destination and purpose of visit.
-Identification includes all state-issued IDs, driver’s licenses, military IDs, a social security card, a green card, or some other form of government-issued identification that has name and date of birth.
+Identification includes all state-issued IDs, driver’s licenses, military IDs, a green card, or some other form of government-issued identification that has name and date of birth.

 Raptor scans your name, date of birth and a photo for comparison with a national database of registered sex offenders, but it does not check criminal or traffic history.
 Beginning next year, Raptor will also check our Student Information System to make sure you are permitted to check out a student.
 School staff members might also place notifications on your accounts to help keep your contact information current.
 An example might be a request to update your primary phone number if one is no longer working.